Know exactly how many pine straw bales you need

 Pine straw typically needs refreshing every 6-12 months depending on the variety, depth applied, climate, and sun exposure.
 Longleaf pine straw lasts the longest at 10-14 months because its longer, thicker needles decompose more slowly.
 Slash pine straw holds up for 8-12 months, while loblolly straw decomposes in 6-9 months.
 Beds in full sun with heavy rainfall will need refreshing sooner than shaded, sheltered beds.
 Rather than removing old straw, most professionals recommend adding a fresh 2-inch layer on top of the existing decomposing base.

-Longleaf pine straw features the longest needles (8-12 inches), a rich amber color, and the best longevity โ it is considered the premium choice and commands the highest price.
-Slash pine straw has medium-length needles (6-9 inches), a slightly lighter color, and is the most commonly available variety across the Southeast.
-Loblolly pine straw has the shortest needles (4-6 inches), decomposes fastest, and is the most affordable option.
-All three varieties are effective mulches; the choice comes down to budget, aesthetic preference, and how frequently you are willing to refresh.
+Longleaf has the longest needles (8-12 inches), a deep amber color, and the best longevity, which is why it typically costs the most.
+Slash runs 6-9 inch needles, a slightly lighter color, and is the most common variety across the Southeast because it grows everywhere and harvests easily.
+Loblolly has the shortest needles (4-6 inches), breaks down fastest, and runs cheapest per bale.
+All three work as mulch.
+Your pick usually comes down to budget and how often you want to refresh.

 Pine straw does not attract termites.
 Termites feed on cellulose in wood, and pine needles do not provide a food source for them.
 In fact, Clemson Cooperative Extension confirms that no type of mulch has been scientifically proven to attract or repel termites.
-As for snakes, any ground cover โ including mulch, leaf litter, or tall grass โ can provide habitat for snakes, but pine straw is no more attractive to them than other mulch types.
+As for snakes, any ground cover (mulch, leaf litter, tall grass) can provide habitat, but pine straw is no more attractive to them than other mulch types.
 Keeping beds tidy and maintaining a clean edge reduces habitat for all pests.

 Pine straw bale prices vary by region, variety, and supplier.
 In the southeastern U.S. where pine straw is harvested, standard bales typically cost $3.50-$5.50 each.
 Longleaf pine straw commands a premium of $5-$8 per bale due to its superior appearance and longevity.
 Outside the Southeast, prices rise to $6-$10 per bale because of shipping costs.
 Buying in bulk (50+ bales) can save 10-20% per bale.
 Many landscape supply companies also offer delivery for an additional flat fee, which is worth it for orders over 25-30 bales.